TeamSOBITS/ros-vosk/README.md

 > Remember that you can use any language model from the [list of models compatible with Vosk-API](https://alphacephei.com/vosk/models).

 > **Note**
-> The model should download automatically if it exists in the database.
+> The model should be downloaded automatically if it exists in the database.

-1. Launch the node
+2. Launch the node

 ```bash
 # Launch the speech recognition node